akdas1/SI568-AI-Resume-Analyzer/README.md

 *This repository and its code are intended solely as a demo to showcase academic work.
 You may download and run it locally.
 As this is an academic project and **not a product**, the code is provided without any warranty.*

 ## Install Dependencies
-**You will need your own OpenAI API key**, which can be referenced on their site.
-You can input your key into the "yourkey.py" file (avoiding hard coding for security).
+**You will need your own OpenAI API key**, which can be referenced on their [site](https://openai.com/api/).
+You can input your key into the "**yourkey.py**" file (avoiding hard coding for security).
 It's not recommended to share your key publicly or with others.

 **Library Dependencies can be installed via:** pip install -r requirements.txt